-A little over two years ago, I had my first daughter, Sophia.
+A little over three years ago, I had my first daughter, Sophia.
 She was a gift we waited so long for and after she arrived, I couldn't get enough of her.
 Just as quickly, my love for her turned into a mountain of anxiety about how to keep this little girl safe and healthy.
 Postpartum Anxiety (PPA) was real for me and after weeks of trying to deny it, I finally took control of my mental health.
 Part of that involved picking up a camera and creating art.

 Fast forward to the present, now with my second child, Amelia, my love for photography has grown and evolved into something more.
 It helped me through a second, very difficult, period of Postpartum Depression (PPD) and helped reinforce the joy photography brings to my life.
 I'll be the first to admit that sometimes I wonder if I really chose photography or if photography actually chose me.

 I was born and raised in Pittsburgh - I live in the North Hills but grew up in the South Hills... so I'm not afraid to cross the rivers!